SAP/ui5-project/docs/Configuration.md

 # Configuration
-This document describes the configuration of UI5 Build and Development Tooling based projects and extensions.
+This document describes the configuration of UI5 Tooling based projects and extensions.

 The content represents the **[Specification Version](#specification-versions) `1.0`**.